A while ago I was still afraid.

 Despite all of this, I preferred working under my artists name.
 Slowly and steadily I intend to rid myself of this artists name.
 But I am still a photographer with clients in completely different lines of work.
 So far I have enjoyed to separate these entities.
 When my clients research me as a photographer, I don’t really need them to see my penis, know of my sex-life or find out all these intimate details.
 My photography work should be judged on its own.

 And eventually there will come a day when I’m sick of this topic.
 When I don’t want to talk about HIV, when I want my peace.
 I want the privilege of retreat.
 The ability to say “fuck off and leave me alone for a while”.
 Because despite showing my HIV fuelled challenges very openly, I also deserve some privacy.
 As everyone does.

 My real name is Christopher Philipp Klettermayer.
-But I go by the name of Philipp Spiegel.
+But I work under the name of Philipp Spiegel.